BalaNatesh10K/asset_path_grabber/ReadMe.md

 This Python script extracts asset paths (e.g., `/content/dam/...`) from a list of URLs by scanning HTML elements with `src` and `srcset` attributes.
 It is useful for scraping media from Adobe Experience Manager (AEM) sites.

-The script also handles cookie popups (via a button with the class `button_test`) automatically.

 ---